microsoft/language-server-protocol/_specifications/specification-3-16.md

 - `SymbolInformation[]` which is a flat list of all symbols found in a given text document.
 Then neither the symbol's location range nor the symbol's container name should be used to infer a hierarchy.
 - `DocumentSymbol[]` which is a hierarchy of symbols found in a given text document.

+Servers should whenever possible return `DocumentSymbol` since it is the richer data structure.

 _Client Capability_:
 * property name (optional): `textDocument.documentSymbol`
 * property type: `DocumentSymbolClientCapabilities` defined as follows: